jon-michael-c/Database-Web-Basics/README.md

 <h3><a href="http://34.121.233.142">Preview of Web App</a></h3>

 # Creating a Database
 MySQL was used for the back-end database for this web application.
 It was installed using `apt install mysql` command on linux.
+By default, the installation process should prompt you to configure the database and accounts that will be using it.
 From there, `mysql -u root -p` command can be used to enter queries into the databases.`SHOW DATABASES` displays all the current databases.

 ![Screenshot from 2021-08-05 12-54-19](https://user-images.githubusercontent.com/53241212/128390293-6ab49d9c-b33c-4772-ac0c-5795fa02a4d8.png)